 The Monitoring Council has established an organizational structure based on theme-specific workgroups operating within common policies and guidelines established by the Monitoring Council.
 The Monitoring Council will either pose the core assessment questions itself or review and sign off on questions developed by the workgroup.
 This is a critical initial step because the assessment questions structure the remaining features of the web portal, both the visible ones such as maps, assessment products, and links to other web-based resources, as well as the invisible ones such as methods coordination and data management procedures.
-The Monitoring Council has established a basic template for the core assessment questions, modeled after those in the four prototype portals, that focuses on map-based depiction of status and trends at a range of spatial scales, and on the success of efforts to correct or improve problems (Appendix 3, Guidelines for Workgroup and Portal Development).
+The Monitoring Council has established a basic template for the core assessment questions, modeled after those in the four prototype portals, that focuses on map-based depiction of status and trends at a range of spatial scales, and on the success of efforts to correct or improve problems (Appendix 3, Guidelines for Workgroups and the Development of My Water Quality Theme-Based Internet Portals).